Back to Blog

 The True Cost of Running Kubernetes in the Cloud

-Those of you who use Google's Kubernetes Engine have likely received a notice recently about GCP adding a $0.10 per hour management fee for all GKE clusters.
+Every major cloud now charges a flat fee for its hosted Kubernetes control plane.
+Google Kubernetes Engine charges a $0.10 per hour management fee for all GKE clusters.
 While this does not represent a significant amount of money for most deployments, it has triggered a bit of a discussion around what it really costs to run a Kubernetes cluster on the various popular cloud providers.

-With the recent release of our multi-cloud Kubernetes platform we have been running many clusters on many clouds and have been thinking a lot about how to measure and manage costs.
+With our multi-cloud Kubernetes platform we have been running many clusters on many clouds and have been thinking a lot about how to measure and manage costs.

 The Theory